 She had 25 years on me.
 She was easygoing and a little flippant, as one gets with age.
 She was shrunken but vivacious in her way, sometimes complaining, long in the tooth but smiley.
 There was a shy girl within her who had never aged.
 Now she smiled and sheepishly spoke.

 “It’s a blank book—a journal.”
 She opened the book and held it out to my view.
 And I saw now that it had no title, no byline, no spine text.
-It was not just, but a lined blank notebook bearing his image.
+It was not a Joyce book, but a lined blank notebook bearing his image.

 The pages were filled with her penmanship, a solid old-school hand.